 CONGRATULATIONS – we’re on our way.
 Here’s where the fun really starts.

 Design & Iterate

 We are a full-service design build firm (the largest locally, btw), meaning that design and production are in-house.
 When we come out to measure your space, your Project Leader (whom you met [and loved] at the consultation) will bring along an architect and/or a designer, who will become part of your project team.
 We measure the space and take pictures, then bring that information back to the office, draw it up in CAD, and start sketching out options.
-Once we have a few plans that show varying options, you’ll come to our office to review them with your project team.
+Once we have a few plans that show varying options, you’ll come to our office (or we’ll meet via Zoom) to review them with your project team.
 We’ll talk about the pros and cons of each scheme and revise the design based on your feedback.
 Once we agree on a direction, we’ll meet back out at your house with our partners.

 Because we don’t like pricing surprises and you don’t like them either, we spend a lot of time in Phase 1 listening, learning, and planning (which is why we’re so confident with the G.B.R.).
 It is all in preparation for, and facilitates our ability to, offer you a fixed-price contract at the end of Phase 2.
 Part of this Phase 1 planning is conducting a walkthrough to make sure the people working on your project will see it – in person – before we ever talk about the construction contract.